 I am so thankful to have had a sister like Charlotte.
 She was my best friend, my worst enemy.
 She knew me better than anyone….better than I knew myself.
 She looked out for me.
 She cried with me, laughed with me, yelled at me often.
 We had our moments as all sisters do….but we loved each other more than anyone will ever know.
 When she died, a part of me died too.
 I am not the same person I was when I had a sister and women friendships mean everything to me now, even more than before.

 I am thankful to have had a sister like Charlotte, someone who could smell bullshit a mile away.
 She knew when I was lying.
 She knew when I was telling the truth.
 She trusted me with her children.
 She knew how much they meant to me.
-“They are going to need you Emmy,” she wrote to me in a text message while in the hospital at Hopkins, month before she died.
-“They are really doing to need a mama.
+“They are going to need you Emmy,” she wrote to me in a text message while in the hospital at Hopkins, one month before she died.
+“They are really going to need a mama.
 In the weeks and months to come whenever “this” happens and comes to a close I want to know they have someone who is as damn close to their “mama” as possible.”
 They are her children.
 They are my “children.”
 They will never forget their mother.
 Neither will I.

-Today, we have a new member of the Giza family, Rose Riley Giza, my niece, the daughter of my brother Jimmy and his girlfriend, Kate.
+Today, we have a new member of the Giza family, Rose Riley Giza, my niece, the daughter of my brother Jimmy and my sister-in-law, Kate.
 Charlotte would have loved Kate.
 She would have been so happy to finally be an aunt.
 She would be so happy for Jimmy for finally falling in love.
 Cancer changed Charlotte.
 It changed all of us.
 We are closer as a family than we have ever been.
 We miss her each and everyday but she lives in all of us – In me, my mom and dad, Jimmy and of course, her children, Jack and Eleanor.
 She is never far from our thoughts.

 I am thankful to have had a sister.
 I am thankful to be an aunt.
 I am thankful to be surrounded by so much love.